Sonny Rollins: Summer 1959 – fall 1961: The bridge

-Winter 1961–1969: Musical explorations
+Winter 1961 – 1969: Musical explorations

-In November 1961, Rollins returned to the jazz scene with a residency at the Jazz Gallery in Greenwich Village; in March, 1962, he appeared on Ralph Gleason's television series Jazz Casual.
-During the 1960s, Rollins lived on Willoughby Street in Brooklyn, New York.
+In November 1961, Rollins returned to the jazz scene with a residency at the Jazz Gallery in Greenwich Village; in March 1962, he appeared on Ralph Gleason's television series Jazz Casual.
+During the 1960s, Rollins lived at 195 Willoughby Walk in Brooklyn, New York.

 He named his 1962 "comeback" album The Bridge at the start of a contract with RCA Victor.
 Produced by George Avakian, the disc was recorded with a quartet featuring guitarist Jim Hall, Ben Riley on drums, and bassist Bob Cranshaw.
 This became one of Rollins's best-selling records; in 2015, it was inducted into the Grammy Hall of Fame.

 Rollins's contract with RCA Victor lasted through 1964.
 Each album he recorded differed radically from the previous one.
 The 1962 disc What's New? explored Latin rhythms.
-On the album Our Man in Jazz, recorded live at The Village Gate, he explored avant-garde playing with a quartet that featured Cranshaw on bass, Billy Higgins on drums and Don Cherry on cornet.
-He also played with a tenor saxophone hero, Coleman Hawkins, and free jazz pianist Paul Bley on Sonny Meets Hawk!, and he re-examined jazz standards and Great American Songbook melodies on Now's the Time and The Standard Sonny Rollins (which featured pianist Herbie Hancock).
+On the album Our Man in Jazz, recorded live at the Village Gate, he explored avant-garde playing with a quartet that featured Cranshaw on bass, Billy Higgins on drums, and Don Cherry on cornet.
+Rollins also played with a tenor saxophone hero, Coleman Hawkins, and free jazz pianist Paul Bley on Sonny Meets Hawk!
+(1963), and he re-examined jazz standards and Great American Songbook melodies in 1964 on Now's the Time and The Standard Sonny Rollins (which featured pianist Herbie Hancock).

 In 1963, Rollins made the first of many tours of Japan.

 In 1965, he married Lucille Pearson, born on July 25, 1928, in Kansas City, Missouri.
-She eventually became his very effective manager/producer.
+She eventually became his manager and producer.
 They moved (partially, then completely) from New York City to Germantown, New York, where she died on November 27, 2004.

 In 2007, recordings from a 1965 residency at Ronnie Scott's Jazz Club were released by the Harkit label as Live in London; they offer a very different picture of Rollins's playing from the studio albums of the period.
-(These are unauthorized releases, and Rollins has responded by "bootlegging" them himself and releasing them on his website.)

 Upon signing with Impulse!
 Records, he recorded a soundtrack to the 1966 film Alfie, as well as the live album There Will Never Be Another You and Sonny Rollins on Impulse!
 (1965).
 After East Broadway Run Down (1966), which featured trumpeter Freddie Hubbard, bassist Jimmy Garrison, and drummer Elvin Jones, Rollins did not release another studio album for six years.

 In 1968, he was the subject of a television documentary entitled Who is Sonny Rollins? (in the series Creative Persons), directed by Dick Fontaine.